 But I did it…or at least I thought so at the time.

 For historical context; in 1970, Lexington Children’s Theatre performed their plays on the Guignol Theater stage at the University of Kentucky.
 That fall they were staging Peter Pan.

-In 1970, I was a sophomore in the UK Theater Department.
+In 1970, I was a sophomore in the UK Theatre Department.
 That exalted status required me to take Stagecraft 101, a class that introduced theatre majors to the rigors of technical theatre.
-Participation in the class led to building flats and platforms, spackling sets, looking particularly grungy in the middle of the day, and being on the running crews for Guignol productions.
+Participation in the class led to building flats and platforms, spackling sets, looking particularly grungy in the middle of the day, and being on the running crews for all productions in the Guignol.